Is Apple Copying Palm's WebOS?

 Yes, that also seemed trivial.
 We live in a weird world where you can completely copy game mechanics but are subject to patents on curved corners.

 That wasn't the only thing Apple was suing Samsung over, and that specific item was certainly a reach, but at the time Samsung had done almost no UI development on their own, taking instead the route of copying just about everything from iOS upon entry.
 Apple lit up every gun they had and good for them.
 If you're going to whine about it, look at how a handful of the leaders of Samsung, as well as the President of South Korea, just went to jail for corruption and embezzlement.
-Those are the people Apple was
+Those are the people Apple was fighting with.
+Anyone who argued for Samsung in that case must also argue for Zynga every time they mercilessly cloned Indie games and flooded the markets with them.

+Apple specifically singled out the outline shape of the phones during the trial.
+They also compared Apple and Samsung tablets in a related case, even though the iPad was a blatant rip-off of an earlier Samsung device.
+Apple made it about rounded corners and a flat, featureless slab.

+There are plenty of other examples of ridiculous Apple design patents.
+Bouncing at the end of scrolling, slide to unlock (which fortunately was destroyed by prior art, likely where they ripped it off from) and other stupid things

 Re:Apple & Amiga (Score:5, Informative)